breatheco-de/exercise-todo-list-cli-with-cloud/README.md

 💡 Important: Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.
 ```

-2. Install the dependecy packages by typing:
+2. Install the dependency packages by typing:

 ```sh
 $ pipenv install --python 3